Moonglow Bay

 Moonglow Bay is a fishing role-playing video game developed by indie studio Bunnyhug and published by Coatsink.
-After being announced at the ID@Xbox event in March 2021 and the "Wholesome Direct" of E3 2021 on June 12, the game was launched on October 26, 2021, on Microsoft Windows via Steam, Xbox One, and Xbox Series X; it was then released on the Epic Games Store on November 11 of that year.
+After being announced at the ID@Xbox event in March 2021 and the "Wholesome Direct" of E3 2021 on June 12, 2021, the game was launched on October 26, 2021, on Microsoft Windows via Steam, Xbox One, and Xbox Series X/S; it was then released on the Epic Games Store on November 11 of that year.
+In April 2024, it was ported to Nintendo Switch, PlayStation 4 and PlayStation 5.
 The player character, an accountant in their sixties, moves to a small town where they fish on a boat and cook dishes.